VoxelMC/Obsidian-Notes/Lecture Notes/ENGL 395B/Lecture Notes - ENGL 395B.md

 #### Lens Flare

-- [ ] Read about lens flares in film and what they mean.
+- [x] Read about lens flares in film and what they mean. [completion:: Oct 30, 2023 @ 05:07 PM]

 # Friday, Sep 29, 2023
 ###### Topic: **Continuing Identity**